xcarol/wmm/README.md

 Database is located in the _server_ directory.

 The _sqlserver.sh_ script uses the _docker-compose.yml_ file, located in the _database_ directory, to create a local mysql database.
-This database will be created under the directory _mysql_ and can be accessed at [http://localhost:8080](http://localhost:8080)
+This database will reside in the _mysql_ directory under the _server_ directory of the project.

-At the very first run you will need to use the [adminer](http://localhost:8080) to create the `wmm`database.

 ## Backup / Restore